• Skip to main content

 Some units have a 3-valve bypass built around the unit:

-This is the Service Position.
+The image on the left marked as IN Service is the service position.
 Notice that the in and out valves are in line with the pipes (open) and the bypass valve is perpendicular to the pipe (shut).
-This is how the valves should look when the unit is being used.
+This is how the valves should look when the unit is being used…

-This is the Bypass Position.
+The image on the right marked as NOT In Service bypass position.
 Notice that the in and out valves are perpendicular to the pipes (shut) and the bypass valve is in line with the pipe (open).
 This is how the valves should look when the unit is bypassed.

 NO WATER?